The Mean Green Viral Legal Machine - Don’t be a grinch

 There is major upheaval in the photography community the last few weeks about legal issues surrounding these photographs, the legal rights and what to do now.

-This article is from THE legal resource for photographers (HINT: No one else is a lawyer/photog and dedicated to bringing you this info).
+This article is from THE legal resource for photographers (HINT: No one else is a lawyer/photographer and dedicated to bringing you this information).
 As an intellectual property attorney and photographer, this information is my jam.

 This information is from what we have been able to gather from the internet and community groups.
 At this time we have not discussed with Dr. Seuss Enterprises, nor any of the photographers in question.
 Take this educational information to learn how to have fun with sessions in future without infringing upon another's intellectual property rights.